10 BEST Beaches in Sri Lanka – ULTIMATE Sri Lanka Beach Holiday Guide

 I know I say this a lot, but I’m serious this time!
 Marble Beach is my favorite beach in Sri Lanka!

-The beach is located around a 30-minute tuk-tuk ride from Trincomalee.
-This coastal area is also famous for whale watching tours and a great place to do it in Sri Lanka.
+This coastal area is also famous for whale watching tours and a great place to do it in Sri Lanka from May until October.

-There’s also a really well-priced restaurant that serves amazing seafood and drinks at the beach!
-Overall I really enjoyed my visit to Marble Beach and I guarantee you will too!
+There’s also a really well-priced restaurant that serves amazing seafood and drinks at Marble Beach called Ralla!

 The best time to surf in Arugam Bay is between the months of May to October when the swells on the west coast disappear.